 In 1976, Doyle was elected Dane County District Attorney and served three terms from 1977-82.
 When he left that office, he spent eight years building his own private law practice until he was elected Wisconsin Attorney General in 1990.
 He was reelected as Attorney General in 1994 and 1998.

-Doyle was elected as Wisconsin’s Governor in 2002 and reelected in 2006 with more votes than any candidate for Governor in Wisconsin history.
+Doyle was elected as Wisconsin’s Governor in 2002 and reelected in 2006 and served until 2011.